Welcome to today's edition of the Rush 24-7 Podcast.

 Releasing oil from the strategic reserve is not going to get us appreciably more gasoline, particularly in the short run.

-And is this if this if this uh disaster uh and certainly the recovery is going to last longer than two months, the strategic reserves gonna be gone, and then what do we do?
+And if this disaster, and certainly the recovery is going to last longer than two months, the strategic reserve is going to be gone.

 And Hillary Clinton, congressional investigations now?

-Yeah, okay, let's take that even a step further, and let's have congressional investigations into what happened in New Orleans.
+Yeah, okay, let's take that even a step further and let's have congressional investigations into what happened in New Orleans.

 Let's have Congress fix it, the normal way they fix things.

-This is why last week I went into great detail about who it is that makes the country work, and it's not these elites who live in the Northeast or other parts of the country who are not affected by these things who then dare to come forward and give us their answers.
+And it's not these elites who live in the Northeast or other parts of the country who are not affected by these things who then dare to come forward and give us their answers.

-This Bill Nelson uh story is particularly dangerous because not only does the senator, the Democrat senator from this state, Florida, not only does he suggest that we freeze the price of gasoline, he's out there warning.
+This Bill Nelson story is particularly dangerous because not only does the senator, the Democrat senator from this state, Florida, not only does he suggest that we freeze the price of gasoline, he's out there warning.

-He's warning of a new bid for drilling for oil in the Gulf, as though that would be an added crime.
+He's warning of a new bid for drilling for oil in the Gulf as though that would be an added crime.

 In addition to the price going up, an added crime would be drilling for oil and finding more of it.

-This is going to provide a glorious opportunity for the anti-development, anti-growth, pro-environmentalist wacko left to step forward and show themselves.
+I said yesterday on this program, this is going to provide a glorious opportunity for the anti-development, anti-growth, pro-environmentalist wacko left to step forward and show themselves.

 And thank you, Senator Nelson.